unrealwork/atsd-use-cases/tutorials/calculated-values/README.md

     endfor
 ```

-> For more information about the above syntax see the [documentation](https://axibase.com/products/axibase-time-series-database/visualization/widgets/dropdown/).
+> For more information about the above syntax see the [Charts Documentation](https://axibase.com/products/axibase-time-series-database/visualization/widgets/dropdown/).

 By modifying any of the dates contained in the `keyDates` list above, the user can select any desired date to set as the
 baseline value, and the `value` equation contained in the `[option]` portion of the `[dropdown]` configuration above uses
 a simple formula to establish the new index.

-The `on-change` setting defines this newly calculated series, and is explained
-piecewise below:
+The `on-change` setting defines this newly calculated series, and is explained piecewise below:

 * `widget.config.series[0]` selects the series to be replaced.
-Series are indexed beginning with 0 and increasing by a single step for each additional series (0,1,2,3....).
+Series are indexed beginning with `0` and increasing by a single step for each additional series (`0`,`1`,`2`,`3`....).
 There is only one underlying series in this visualization.
-* `value = this.value` assigns a user-defined value, that is, the option selected in the dropdown menu, as the value for the series defined in the the `widget.config` portion of the script. `this` defines the specific object to be modified, in this case the dropdown menu.
+* `value = this.value` assigns a user-defined value, the option selected in the drop-down list, as the value for the series defined in the the `widget.config` portion of the script. `this` defines the specific object to be modified, in this case the drop-down list.
 * `widget.replaceSeries(widget.config.series)` replaces the underlying values of the original series defined as a parameter of the function, with the newly calculated values defined in the `[option]` setting.

 Return to the [Index](#index)